yvarhulshof/roguelike/docs/plan.md

 This document outlines the high-level steps for creating a browser-based game inspired by **Realm of the Mad God** using **Phaser**.

+This project is intended as a quick hobby experiment.
+To keep costs at zero, the client will be hosted for free (for example via GitHub Pages) and any multiplayer server can run locally or on a free-tier service.
 ## 1. Project Setup

 - **Framework**: Use Phaser for rendering and game logic.
 - **Directory Structure**:
   - `client/` – browser code (Phaser, assets, UI).
-  - `server/` – Node.js server handling multiplayer logic.
+  - `server/` – optional Node.js server for multiplayer; run locally or on a free-tier service if needed.
   - `docs/` – documentation and planning notes.
 - **Build/Tooling**: Consider bundlers like Vite or Webpack for the client.
 Use npm scripts for building and running.
 - **Version Control**: All code stored in this Git repository.